Managing Consent and Compliance Profiles in Dynamics 365 Real-Time Journeys

 Topics

-You can add several topics within each communication preference record to offer customers greater consent flexibility.
-For example, people could opt-in to receive your newsletters and event invites but opt out of updates about specific products or services.
+You can add several topics within a communication preference record to offer customers greater consent flexibility.
+For example, people can opt-in to receive newsletters and event invites but opt out of updates about specific products and services.

-Topics are optional for commercial communications, but be careful when creating them because there is no option to edit or delete them!
+Topics are optional for commercial communications, but be careful when creating them because at the time of writing there is no option to edit or delete them!

 Preference Centre